 b) all the things you do have control over

-Make a plan to deal with the things that stress you that are in column B. The things you can control.
+Make a plan to deal with the things that stress you out in column b, the things you can control.

 For example, you have no control over the government advice to self-isolate, or the fact that you may be in high rise block of flats with no garden.
 You probably can’t change that.
 However, you might be able to control how you spend your time whilst at home.

-The 30th July 2020 is World Friendship Day.
 I know it is much harder to stay connected with people who make us feel better at the moment.
 But we can still do this.
 Pick up the phone.
 Send a text.
 Start a conversation.
 One small step at a time if that is the way you need to do it.
-You can also try to minimise connection with some of the relationships that drains you or makes you feel bad.
+You can also try to minimise connection with some of the relationships that drain you or make you feel bad.